 - Electrolyte disturbances associated with acute kidney injury or chronic kidney disease may cause cardiac abnormalities, particularly hypokalaemia, hyperkalaemia, hypercalcaemia and hypocalcaemia.
 Other electrolytes, including magnesium, may also be important.

 - Chronic kidney disease may result in pericardial effusion.

 - Kidney disease may lead to hypertensive cardiac disease.

 If there is any suspicion that the heart may be involved in systemic disease, this needs to be investigated or it may become apparent on other investigations.
 In addition to any other investigation for the suspected underlying disease:

 - Cardiovascular history and examination and clinical assessment of other systems as applicable.

 - Blood tests for myocardial infarction (cardiac enzymes - particularly troponins) and/or heart failure (including brain natriuretic peptide (BNP)).

 - CXR may show an enlarged heart, although it may not be clear if this is due to hypertrophy of the myocardium or dilation of the chambers.
 It may also indicate heart failure.

 - 12-lead ECG.

-- Other investigations may be indicated, eg cardiac catheterisation, MRI scan or Doppler flow studies, nuclear cardiology and other cardiac scans.
+- Other investigations may be indicated - eg, cardiac catheterisation, MRI scan, Doppler flow studies, nuclear cardiology and other cardiac scans.